canmet-energy/btap_ml/docs/index.rst

 stock of models is estimated to take 57 centuries.
 Surrogate models significantly reduce the time and resources required to produce usable outputs.

-After installation, running the processing will generally follow this order:
+After installation, the processing can either take the form of running a model training pipeline or of running a trained model to obtain predictions:

 .. graphviz::
-   :name: Processing overview
+   :name: Training a model

    digraph G {
       bgcolor=transparent;